bladyzamosc/knowledge/kubernetes/kubernetes.md

 - in the master they are encrypted
 - reading a SECRET we are getting base64 encoded
 - configMapKeyRef in ConfigMap and here secretKeyRef, secretRef
-- stringData - if we anoyed of base64
+- stringData - if we annoyed of base64
 - mounting similar like in ConfigMaps